anzilr/JARVIS-DesktopAssistant/README.md

 ### AutoStart

-To start jarvis when syatem starts, create a shortcut of jstart.vbs and copy it to windows startup folder.
+To start jarvis when syatem starts, create a shortcut of jarvisstart.bat and copy it to windows startup folder.

+To start jarvis without window, create and copy the shortcut of jstart.vbs to windows startup folder.